informatics-isi-edu/ermrest/user-doc/acls.md

 access to rows of a table.

 - The base table for the projection is the bound table itself.
     - ACLs can be stored in columns of the table itself
     - ACLs can be stored in related entities
 - Governed access modes cover whole-entity access:
-  - Row visibility
+    - Row visibility (invisible rows are filtered from results)
-  - Insert
+    - Row writing
-  - Update
+        - Row update
-  - Delete
+        - Row delete

 #### Dynamic Column ACLs